The Unitarian Universalist Service Committee advances human rights through grassroots collaborations.

 Marbella, and hundreds of thousands of people like her, would lose their struggle for the most basic of human rights: the right to live free from the threat of violence and death.

 There is something we can do to fight back against these cruel and unethical rules changes – but we have to act now.
 Until the deadline of Wednesday, July 15, any individual can submit a public comment, both electronically and via letters.
 This is important not only for registering our dissent, but because it has a real chance of slowing the process long enough for legal challenges to halt it.
-You can learn more about the proposed rule and submit a comment through our online action page.
 Please join UUSC in taking this simple, important action before July 15.

 About UUSC: Guided by the belief that all people have inherent worth and dignity, UUSC advances human rights globally by partnering with affected communities who are confronting injustice, mobilizing to challenge oppressive systems, and inspiring and sustaining spiritually grounded activism for justice.
 We invite you to join us in this journey toward realizing a better future!